aventius-software/Medella/README.md

 - Cover all aspects of NHS health support, such as community, primary/secondary care and patient facing (e.g. patient app for accessing their own health record)
 - Cloud first hosting model which is easy to setup, manage and host, whilst being considerably cheaper than purchasing a new system usually costing in the millions of pounds (GBP)
 - Conforming to the latest IG (Information Governance) and data governance standards required by the NHS
-- Following data standards laid out in the NHS data dictionary and accompanying datasets
+- Following data items and standards laid out in the NHS data dictionary and accompanying datasets
 - Back end database and front end applications designed with the latest standards and technology
 - Modular so to be easy to expand to add new modules for services
 - Highly testable (e.g. unit testing) applications and databases
 - Output for national returns and datasets
 - Easy to use data warehousing and business intelligence focused reporting and analysis at local, strategic area and national levels
 - Integration with other existing health systems using standards such as FHIR etc...

+# Usage

+See the accompanying license... but basically you are free to use this software but completely at your own risk.
+None of the creators or collaborators will be held responsible for anything coming from the use of this software

+# Getting started with development

+Currently the project is built using Visual Studio 2022 with .NET 9 and SQL Server database projects

 # Contribution